Towards Backwards-Compatible Data with Confounded Domain Adaptation: Additional Material for the Experiments

 Figure \ref{fig:categorical1d-extra} provides additional results for our experiments with a 1d feature confounded by a 1d categorical confounding variable.
-By visual inspection of Figure \ref{fig:categorical1d-extra}(A) we see that, even with 10 samples, our ConDo Linear Reverse-KL method aligns the data correctly.
-Figure \ref{fig:categorical1d-extra}(E) shows that the ConDo MMD method has relatively worse scalability in terms of sample size, compared to the non-ConDo and other ConDo methods.
+We see that both ConDo methods match the true distribution better than the baseline methods.
+In particular, as sample size increases, ConDo MMD converges towards the true target distribution.
+We confirm this in Figure \ref{fig:categorical1d-param}, showing that ConDo leads to lower-error estimates of the true mapping, and that ConDo MMD in particular has decreasing error as a function of sample size.